SystemsApproach/7E/switches/link-layer.rst

-Abstractly, then, we can picture network communication as a digital signal being passed between nodes, where we can think of this signal as corresponding to a “high frequency” and a “low frequency”, to give just one example, commonly known as frequency modulation.
+Abstractly, then, we can picture network communication as a digital signal being passed between nodes, where we can think of this signal as corresponding to a “high frequency” and a “low frequency”, to give just one example commonly known as *frequency modulation*.
 This brings us to the second challenge, which is encoding digital data (i.e., 1’s and 0’s) onto this digital signal.
 On the surface, this encoding seems simple enough—the high signal encodes a 1 and the low signal encodes a